-COU RSE LEARNING OUTCOMES GRADUATE QUALITIES Ons successful completion of this course, you should be able to Completing these tasks successfully will contribute to you becoming 1 Communicate scientifically, professionally and in a culturally sensitive manner to a range of audiences encompassing the needs, preferences and perspectives of others Engaged 2 Critically evaluates literature and data to apply an evidence-based approach to nutrition science that supports safe practice.
-Creative and critical thinker Empowered 3 Demonstrates critical reflective practice.
+COURSE LEARNING OUTCOMES GRADUATE QUALITIES On successful completion of this course, you should be able to Completing these tasks successfully will contribute to you becoming 1 Formulate scientific communication that is professional and culturally appropriate, encompassi the needs, preferences and perspectives of others ng Engaged 2 Critique the literature and data to apply an evidence-based approach to nutrition science that supports safe practice.
+Creative and critical thinker Empowered 3 Value critical reflective practice.
 Creative and critical thinker 4 Demonstrate appropriate behaviour and professional boundaries that comply with the student placement code of conduct.
-Ethical 5 Apply project management principles to build community, organisational and systems capacity to improve nutrition and health outcomes Engaged
+Ethical 5 Apply project management principles to build community, organisational and systems capacity improve nutrition and health outcomes to Engaged